somaproject/acqboard/docs/operation/fiberio.rst

    Enable HPF command.

-Enable or disable the high pass filter on channel the indicated channel.
+Enable or disable the high pass filter on the indicated channel.

 Mode 1 Commands